Symmetry as a shadow of topological order and a derivation of topological holographic principle: A 1 d d bosonic quantum system with anomalous symmetry

 which we represent pictorially as

-where the operators are ordered top to bottom.
+where the operators on top act first.
 The phase factor $ s_{i,i+1} $ is real despite appearances as can be checked by substituting $ \{+1,-1\} $ for $ Z_i $ and $ Z_{i+1} $ (\ie we work in the Z basis).
 It's easy to see that it evaluates to +1 when there is no domain wall between $ i $ and $ i+1 $.
 Moreover it evaluates to $ -1 $ for only one kind of domain walls, the $ +1 \to -1 $ kind; it evaluates to $ +1 $ for the $ -1 \to +1 $ kind.